esphome/esphome-docs/components/text_sensor/modbus_controller.rst

 .. note::

     From version 2024.7, default encoding is ``ANSI``.
 Thus, all control characters are now ignored.
-If you need to receive all bytes, use ``NONE`` encoding.
+If you need to receive all characters, use ``NONE`` encoding.

 - **force_new_range** (*Optional*, boolean): If possible sensors with sequential addresses are grouped together and requested in one range.
 Setting ``force_new_range: true`` enforces the start of a new range at that address.
 - **custom_command** (*Optional*, list of bytes): raw bytes for modbus command.
 This allows using non-standard commands.
 If ``custom_command`` is used ``address`` and ``register_type`` can't be used.